 License suspension for six months.

-Getting charged with an DWUI in Wyoming is expensive.
+Getting charged with an DUI in Wyoming is expensive.
 And this is true even if you’re innocent.
 Of course, it’s even more expensive if a judge or jury convicts you.

 Its obvious that simply asking lawyers how much they charge per hour isn’t helpful.
 It’s like asking a house builder how much it costs to build a house.

 There are a number of other costs.
-They may include fines, court costs, property damage, medical expenses, possible loss of a job, increased insurance rates, and other expenses.
+They may include fines, court costs, and property damage.
+Also increased insurance rates, medical expenses, possible loss of a job, and other expenses.
 The total can be high.
 It can easily be more than lawyer fees and expenses.
-Therefore, the total cost of an DWUI can easily be tens of thousands of dollars.
+Therefore, the total cost of an DUI can easily be tens of thousands of dollars.

 Also, there are non-money costs as well.
 They may include pain and suffering, feelings of guilt, embarrassment, driving license suspension, loss of friendships, and many others.

-Knowing the high costs of a DWUI is very useful.
+Knowing the high costs of a DUI is very useful.
 It’s a great motivation.
 That can help us try to avoid getting one.